KathanNaik/RansomWare/README.md

 Also you can customize the directory you want to target and change to meaningless form.
 Make .exe file or .out file according to the target system.

-Further code is explained in comments...
+Further code is explained in comments.